python/cpython/Doc/library/socket.rst

 .. exception:: timeout

-   This exception is raised when a timeout occurs on a socket which has had timeouts enabled via a prior call to :meth:`settimeout`.
+   This exception is raised when a timeout occurs on a socket which has had timeouts enabled via a prior call to :meth:`~socket.settimeout`.
 The accompanying value is a string whose value is currently always "timed out".

 .. data:: AF_UNIX